 If you've never bought a policy, that's actually the reassuring part: once you see how the handful of pieces fit together, the rest is mostly arithmetic.
 We'll define every term the first time it appears, so no insurance jargon is left sitting there cold.

-This guide walks the whole machine in plain English: what you pay each month, why coverage doesn't start on day one, what actually happens when you're standing at the vet counter, how your deductible, percentage, and limit stack up on a real bill, and what really lands back in your account.
+This guide walks the whole machine in plain English: what you pay each month, how the effective date and any waiting periods determine when each benefit starts, what happens at the vet counter, and how your deductible, percentage, and limit shape the reimbursement.

 Table of Contents